WALKS

 street in Tivoli, NY; Hudson River, Clermont State Park; trail at Greig Farm, Red Hook, NY; January in Tivoli, NY; view of the Hudson from Bannerman Castle; October in Red Hook, NY; the Swamp Haus near Milan, NY; Winter light, Poets' Walk; the Catskills in September; ice storm in January 2022, Clermont State Park; dock near Saugerties Lighthouse; view of the Hudson from Rokeby

-For Walk Her Way, a book project with co-author Kaitlyn Allen, we curated ten walks through New York City, each of them along women's history.
+For Walk Her Way, we curated ten walks through New York City, each of them along women's history.
 These walks, featuring beautiful maps by illustrator Aja O'Han, guide you through neighborhoods such as Brooklyn, Chinatown, Harlem, and Greenwich Village.
 Each route highlights significant sites connected to the contributions and stories of remarkable women, offering a unique way to explore the city's rich cultural tapestry.
-Whether you're strolling through historic streets or discovering hidden gems, these walks invite you to engage with New York City's dynamic heritage from a fresh perspective.

-Title: Walk Her Way New York City.
-A Walking Guide To Women's History
+Walk Her Way New York City.
+A Walking Guide To Women's History, Hardie Grant, 2025

-Walk Her Way are self-guided walks.
+Walk Her Way is a collection of self-guided walks.
 You don’t need your phone, as directions are given for each stop and all walks are accompanied by a map.

 2025 Ascienzo Naturalist-in-Residency